 Days and Times

-- Elementary and middle school students will attend summer school Monday - Thursday from 8:30 am - 2:30 pm.
+- Elementary and middle school students will attend summer school Monday - Thursday (plus Friday, July 6) from 8:30am - 2:30pm.

 - High School students will attend summer school Monday-Friday five hours per day.
 Check with your summer school location for exact hours.

 Families of students who are at risk of being retained in the same grade for the following year receive a Promotion in Doubt letter.
 If you receive a Promotion in Doubt letter, immediately arrange a meeting with your child’s teacher, guidance counselor, and/or principal to discuss additional supports that are available to help your child.